learningcoding-pixel/tp/docs/UserGuide.md

 ### Deleting a team : `deleteteam`

 Deletes the specified team at a given index from the RelayCoach app.

+**Tip:** Deleting a team deletes all sessions associated with that team as well.

 Format: `deleteteam INDEX`